SmithPeder/dotfiles/README.md

 $ brew install zsh
 $ brew install zsh-autosuggestions
 $ brew install zsh-syntax-highlighting

+# The nofification plugin needs no install, and is allready sourced
 ```

 2. Source the main path of configuration